-Here are some links about how harmful (fossil fuel-powered) auto and truck traffic are to human health.
+Here are some links about how harmful (fossil fuel-powered) auto and truck traffic is to human health.
 They also are a major contributor to green-house gas emissions and a major reason the U.S. goes to war so often.

 CBS News reports: Nearly half of Americans breathe dirty air, report finds